QSL MANAGER FOR PAPER CARDS IS G6XOU either direct or via Bureau

 Many thanks to Nigel Pepper for the QSL photo.

 Also to Pete Rayer ISWL G-13038 for the wording on the QSL card

-This station will be operating from January 24th.
-2014, for 9 days for as much of the day as possible.
+This station will be operating from January 05th.
+2016, until Feb.
+02nd. for as much of the day as possible.

 All HF bands with the exception of Top band,also on VHF bands, all bands as and when they are open.

 Modes FM, SSB and PSK31.